Sravani-1309/PlatinumRx_Assignment/README.md

 📌 Summary

-✔ SQL
+✔ SQL:

 This section includes table creation, sample data insertion, and analytical queries for both Hotel and Clinic systems.
 Key tasks include:
 -Creating clean and normalized database schemas -Inserting sample data for testing
 -Writing queries to identify last bookings, calculate billing amounts, determine most/least ordered items, and compute monthly profitability

-✔ Excel
+✔ Excel:

 The Excel file focuses on time-based ticket analysis using formulas and pivot tables.
 It includes:
 -Using VLOOKUP / INDEX-MATCH to fill missing values -Adding helper columns to extract dates, hours, and logical checks (same day/hour) -Using COUNTIF to calculate outlet-wise ticket counts for same-day and same-hour closures

-✔ Python
+✔ Python:

 Two simple Python scripts demonstrate logical problem solving.
 These scripts include:
 -Converting minutes into a readable “hours + minutes” format